-Breast Lift Before and After Photos (Mastopexy)
+Breast Lift Before-and-After Photos

-PeriAreolar Mastopexy: The periareolar breast lift involves an incision is made around the areola, and allows for one to two centimeters of lifting.
+PeriAreolar Mastopexy: The periareolar breast lift involves an incision made around the areola, and allows for one to two centimeters of lifting.
 This lift is often performed with a breast augmentation in cases where there is borderline ptosis (sagging), or without a breast implant for areola reduction with or without tubular breast deformity.